markjnkim/es_mod/01-html/content/lesson-7-privacy-policy.md

 ![privacy policy html](assets/step-7/300-html-complete.png)

-It's not as pretty as it will be once we've added in our CSS, but the browser still prints everything to the page in a very organized and readable fashion.
+It's not as pretty as it will be once we've added in our CSS, but the browser still prints the content to the page in a very organized and readable fashion.
 To reiterate concepts we've discussed earlier in this project, this is what's known as the "normal flow" of a web page.
-Everything comes onto the page in the order it was placed in the HTML document and all content gets its own space based on what HTML tag wraps it.
+All of the content comes onto the page in the order it was placed in the HTML document and all content gets its own space based on what HTML tag wraps it.
 While the result isn't the most visually appealing, it serves its core purpose very well, which is to get HTML content to the visitor.

 Well that's enough praise for the browser and its default styling, let's add our own!